 To be considered up-to-date for the purpose of NSW childcare enrolment law, a child must be vaccinated according to the per-age NSW Immunisation Schedule which is available at this link.

 The procedures for registering a medical exemption have not changed.
 Parents of children who have a medical contraindication to immunisation or natural immunity to a disease require an ACIR Immunisation Medical Exemption Form to be completed.
 These forms need to be signed by a GP and lodged with Medicare and a copy provided to the parent who must provide it to the child care centre on enrolment.

 This form can be downloaded at the following link.

 Will child-care operators still be permitted to enrol unvaccinated children and to not cancel the existing enrolments of unvaccinated children?

-Yes, child-care operators will continue to have the option to enrol unvaccinated children, and to not cancel the existing enrolments of unvaccinated children.
+No, child-care operators will not continue to have the option to enrol unvaccinated children, but they will not be able to cancel the existing enrolments of unvaccinated children.